chinosk6/GakumasTranslationData/README.md

 - `./GakumasPreTranslation`: pretranslation files, if no translation files are found, these files will be used
 - `./local-files/localization.json`: localization strings. expected to be copied from `./gakuen-adapted-translation-data/etc/localization.json`
 - `./local-files/generic.json`: Other tracked strings
+- `./local-files/genericTrans`: Same as `generic.json`.
+The folder/file name can be customized to distinguish translated content

 ## How to build resource